eth-p/jest-environment-obsidian/CONTRIBUTING.md

 When creating validation tests, there are a couple of extra steps you need to take:

-1. Add `@validation-test` to the multi-line docblock comment at the top of the file.
-   This helps other developers know that it's a validation test.

-2. Ensure that the test is running under the `<rootDir>/src/environment.ts` environment.
+1. Ensure that the test is running under the `#meta-test/validation` environment.

     You should have a multi-line docblock comment that looks like this: